guendto/jomiel/README.md

 # jomiel

 `jomiel` is the meta inquiry middleware for distributed systems.
+It returns meta data for content on [video-sharing][40] websites (e.g.
+YouTube) and runs as a service, responding to client inquiries.

 Two core technologies serve as a basis for `jomiel`:

 - [Protocol Buffers][20] for platform-independent data serialization
 - [ZeroMQ][21] as the messaging library

-## About

-`jomiel` returns meta data for content on [video-sharing][30] websites (e.g. YouTube).
-It runs as a service, responding to client inquiries.

 The client applications can be written in modern [languages][5] for most platforms.